 Scallops are a little luxury in my household.
 A weekend date night means plates of pasta and scallops with wedges of lemon and glasses of white wine on the side.
-Scallops are sustainable, delicious — and so easy!
-Here’s how to make quick-cooking scallops on the stovetop in just about 5 minutes.
+Scallops are sustainable, delicious, and so easy!
+Here's how to make quick-cooking scallops on the stovetop in just about five minutes.

 Scallops: Super Easy!

 This is the beautiful thing about scallops, though; once you understand how quickly they are cooked, you'll never mess them up.
-They take just 4 to 5 minutes to cook — that's it!
-We'll show you below, step by step, how to do this, but the gist is simple: Sear in an oiled skillet for about 2 minutes on each side.
+They take just four to five minutes to cook — that's it!
+We'll show you below, step by step, how to do this, but the gist is simple: Sear in an oiled skillet for about two minutes on each side.
 Done!

 Scallops & Sustainability

-Scallops are almost always a sustainable choice in seafood, a safe option in terms of sustainability.
-Read more about scallops and sustainability here:
+Scallops are almost always a sustainable choice in seafood; they're a safe option in terms of sustainability.

 How to Time a Meal When Cooking Scallops